 - Martin Luther King Jr. Equality Trail (Formerly the Intercity Trail): A 3 mile paved trail that traverses the city from E Washington St to Weatherwax Dr, where it then connects to the Falling Waters Trail.
 Constructed in 2000, this trail follows the route of a former Conrail rail line.
 The trail previously terminated at Merriman St but was extended to downtown Jackson in 2017.
 The Iron Belle Trail and Great Lake to Lake Trail routes align with the trail. - Falling Waters Trail: A 10 mile paved trail extending from River St in the Village of Concord to Weatherwax Dr in Summit Township.
 It was built as an extension of the MLK Equality Trail in 2008, and follows the same former Conrail rail line.
 It passes through and provides access to Lime Lake County Park.
 The Iron Belle Trail and Great Lake to Lake Trail routes align with the trail. - Armory Arts Walk: A 1 mile paved trail from W Monroe St to N Mechanic St. This trail follows alongside the Grand River.
-The Iron Belle Trail and Great Lake to Lake Trail routes align with the trail. - Mike Levine Lakelands Trail State Park: 11 of this trail's 34 miles traverse through Jackson County, following a former Grand Trunk Western rail line.
-This unpaved trail currently starts at Hawkins Rd in Leoni Township and travels northeast through the Waterloo State Recreation Area.
+The Iron Belle Trail and Great Lake to Lake Trail routes align with the trail. - Mike Levine Lakelands Trail State Park: 13 of this trail's 38 miles traverse through Jackson County, following a former Grand Trunk Western rail line.
+This mostly unpaved trail currently starts at the intersection of Parnall Rd and M-106 (Cooper

+Rd) and travels northeast to Munith.
 From there, it extends to the Stockbridge area with a terminus at Whitmore Lake.
 Future plans include paving this trail and extending it to connect with the Armory Arts Walk.
 The Iron Belle Trail and Great Lake to Lake Trail routes align with the trail.